 Obesity is a major enemy.
 A fat hen has a crowded body cavity, making it harder for the egg to enter the oviduct.
 One of the most overlooked aspects of how to prevent egg yolk peritonitis is strict weight management.

-- Feed Quality Matters: Feed a high-quality, complete layer ration appropriate for your hen’s age and production level from trusted brands, as these are formulated to provide the exact nutrient balance a laying hen needs.
+Feed Quality Matters: Feed a high-quality, complete layer ration appropriate for your hen’s age and production level.
+These feeds are formulated to provide the exact nutrient balance a laying hen needs.

-- Limit Treats: Poultry nutritionists generally recommend limiting treats and scratch grains to no more than 10% of daily intake, as excess treats can lead to obesity and nutritional imbalances.
+Limit Treats: Poultry nutritionists generally recommend limiting treats and scratch grains to no more than 10 percent of daily intake.
+Excess treats can lead to obesity and nutritional imbalances.

-- Calcium: Ensuring adequate calcium intake is critical for shell formation and reproductive health.
-Ensure calcium supplementation is available in a separate dish, not mixed in food.
-Always provide oyster shell or other calcium supplements free-choice.
+Calcium Supplementation: Ensuring adequate calcium for your chickens is critical for shell formation and reproductive health.
+Always provide oyster shell or other calcium supplements free-choice in a separate dish, not mixed in food.

 Lighting and Egg Production Management

-- Do not stimulate young pullets (especially lightweight breeds) with light too early.
+Pullet Management: Do not stimulate young pullets (especially lightweight breeds) with light too early.
+Their reproductive systems need time to mature properly.

 Flock Sanitation and Disease Prevention

-Bacteria like E. coli live in poop.
+Bacteria like E. coli live in droppings.
 If your coop is dirty, the risk of infection rising into the oviduct is higher.
-Quality chicken coops with proper ventilation help prevent stress-related reproductive issues by reducing ammonia and moisture buildup.

-Step 1: Water Sanitation (Most Critical) The Merck Veterinary Manual highlights drinking water sanitation as one of the best preventive strategies.
-Consider investing in automatic waterers with sanitizing features or nipple drinkers, which drastically reduce bacterial contamination compared to open founts.
+Water Sanitation (Most Critical): The Merck Veterinary Manual highlights drinking water sanitation as one of the best preventive strategies.
 Clean waterers daily with a diluted bleach solution (1 tablespoon per gallon of water, rinse thoroughly).
+Consider nipple drinkers, which drastically reduce bacterial contamination compared to open founts.

-Step 2: Nesting Box Hygiene Replace nesting material weekly or whenever soiled.
+Nesting Box Hygiene: Replace nesting material weekly or whenever soiled.
 Hens spend significant time in nest boxes, and bacteria from droppings can contaminate the vent area.
-Look for nesting box designs that promote hygiene, such as roll-away boxes or those with removable trays for easy cleaning.
-Use clean pine shavings, straw, or nesting pads.

-Step 3: Coop Bedding Management Practice deep litter management or clean coops weekly.
+Coop Bedding Management: Practice deep litter management or clean coops weekly.
 Remove wet spots immediately, especially under roosts.
 Ammonia buildup from dirty bedding stresses respiratory and reproductive systems.
-Focus on keeping your coop clean and odor-free through proper bedding management to protect their health.
-Ideally, maintain excellent coop hygiene and natural parasite control.

-Step 4: Prevent Fecal Contamination of Feed Use hanging feeders elevated to prevent chickens from scratching bedding and droppings into feed.
+Prevent Fecal Contamination of Feed: Use hanging feeders elevated to prevent chickens from scratching bedding and droppings into feed.
 Store feed in airtight containers to prevent contamination.

-Step 5: Biosecurity for Viral Disease Prevention Vaccinate for Marek’s disease if possible (most hatcheries offer this).
+Biosecurity for Viral Disease Prevention: Vaccinate for Marek’s disease if possible (most hatcheries offer this).
 Quarantine new birds for 30 days before introducing to your flock.
-Certain viruses like Marek’s disease and Avian Leukosis can damage reproductive tracts, predisposing hens to peritonitis.

-Step 6: Regular Vent Cleaning During peak laying season, check hens’ vent areas weekly.
-Remove dried egg material or droppings that could harbor bacteria near the cloaca opening.
+Regular Vent Cleaning: During peak laying season, check hens’ vent areas weekly.
+Remove dried egg material or droppings that could harbour bacteria near the cloaca opening.

-While any chicken can develop egg yolk peritonitis, high-production layer breeds like Leghorns (300+ eggs/year), Rhode Island Reds, ISA Browns, and Golden Comets face higher risk because they’ve been selectively bred for intensive egg laying.
-Their reproductive systems work overtime compared to heritage breeds or broiler breeds.
+While any chicken can develop egg yolk peritonitis, high-production layer breeds like Leghorns (300+ eggs per year), Rhode Island Reds, ISA Browns, and Golden Comets face higher risk because they’ve been selectively bred for intensive egg laying.
+Their reproductive systems work overtime compared to heritage breeds.

-Heritage breeds like Brahmas, Cochins, Wyandottes, and Orpingtons typically lay 150-200 eggs per year and experience lower rates of reproductive disorders, though they are not immune.
-If you’re selecting chickens for a backyard flock and longevity is a priority, consider heritage breeds with more moderate laying patterns that put less strain on reproductive organs.
-When selecting chickens for your backyard flock, consider breeds with moderate laying patterns that put less strain on reproductive organs.
+Heritage breeds like Brahmas, Cochins, Wyandottes, and Orpingtons typically lay 150 to 200 eggs per year and experience lower rates of reproductive disorders, though they are not immune.
+If you’re selecting chickens for your backyard flock and longevity is a priority, consider heritage breeds with more moderate laying patterns that put less strain on reproductive organs.

 No, egg yolk peritonitis is not contagious.
 You cannot “catch” it from a hen, and she cannot give it to her flock mates.

-- A viral infection sweeping the flock (like Bronchitis) can damage oviducts.
+- A viral infection sweeping the flock (like Infectious Bronchitis) can damage oviducts

-- Poor management (obesity, dirty water) affects everyone.
+- Poor management (obesity, dirty water) affects everyone equally

 Because the abdomen contains vital organs, having free-floating yolk creates a domino effect of health complications.